The Bankrate promise

 - Pitch in: You can do a demi-DIY job, in which you hire a roofing pro but still do some of the work — the more basic jobs, like transporting new shingles up to the roof and bringing old ones down, or carting debris away.
 You’ll save even more in labor costs if you can get a friend or two to play contractor’s little helper.

 - Hire a general contractor: Instead of hiring a roofing company, engage a general contractor to be a guide, supervising while you undertake the work.
 They’ll be an invaluable resource in helping you choose the right materials in the right quantities; can help you if you encounter any snags; and save you from costly do-overs and mistakes.
-A general contractor could add 10 percent to 20 percent to the total project price, but it’s still cheaper than using professional roofers to do the entire job, which doubles your DIY cost.
+A general contractor could add 10 percent to 20 percent to the total project price, but it’s still cheaper than using professional roofers to do the entire job, which almost doubles your DIY cost.

 The bottom line on DIY roof replacements and repairs